maxim2266/str/README.md

 #### Searching and Sorting

 `bool str_partition(const str src, const str patt, str* const prefix, str* const suffix)`<br>
-Searches the string `src` for the substring `patt`, returning `true` if a match is found.
-Sets `prefix` to reference the substring preceding the match, or to the entire `src` string if the match is not found.
-Sets `suffix` to reference the part of the string after the match, or to an empty string if the match is not found.
-Empty pattern never matches.
-Both `prefix` and `suffix` must point to valid objects.
+Splits the string `src` on the first match of `patt`, assigning a reference to the part of the string before the match to the `prefix` object, and the part after the match to the `suffix` object.
+Returns `true` if a match has been found, or `false` otherwise, also setting `prefix` to reference the entire `src` string, and clearing the `suffix` object.
+Empty pattern `patt` never matches.

 `void str_sort_range(const str_cmp_func cmp, str* const array, const size_t count)`<br>
 Sorts the given array of `str` objects using the given comparison function.
 A number